kubevirt/community/design-proposals/dra.md

 ## Assumptions

 - KubeVirt will support DRA API from kubernetes version 1.31.
+- DRA drivers will have to publish attributes for resources needed to generate the domxml in ResourceSlice object
-- The example demonstrate a pGPU driver, but the same mechanism could be used for vGPU
+- The examples in this doc demonstrate a pGPU driver, but the same mechanism could be used for vGPU

 ## User Stories